U.S. Tarmac Delay Contingency Plan

 (i)The pilot-in-command determines there is a safety-related or security-related reason why the aircraft cannot leave its position on the tarmac to deplane passengers; or

-(ii)Air traffic control advises the pilot-in-command that returning to the gate or another disembarkation point elsewhere in order to deplane passengers would significantly disrupt airport operations.
+(ii)Air traffic control advises the pilot-in-command that returning to the gate or another disembarkation point elsewhere in order to deplane passengers would significantly disrupt airport operations; or

 2.For all flights covered by the Plan, we will provide adequate food and potable water no later than two hours after our aircraft leaves the gate (in the case of a departure) or touches down (in the case of an arrival) if our aircraft remains on the tarmac, unless the pilot-in-command determines that safety or security considerations preclude such service.

-3.For all flights covered by the Plan, we will provide operable lavatory facilities, as well as adequate medical attention if needed, while our aircraft remains on the tarmac.
+3.For all flights covered by the Plan, we will provide operable lavatory facilities, maintain comfortable cabin temperatures, as well as ensure adequate medical attention if needed, while our aircraft remains on the tarmac.

 4.For all flights covered by the Plan, we will notify our passengers every 30 minutes regarding the status of the tarmac delay, including the reason for the delay, if known.